khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 Trees provide a clear overview of a structure, apply parent-child hierarchy between elements, and use the concept of progressive disclosure to display this structure to users.

 Just like [accordions](/components/accordions), trees are vertically stacked.
 Trees are composed of a main container (tree trunk) which groups related elements (branches), and their related items (leaves).
+Trees should visually reflect the hierarchy and relationship differences between its elements.
+See tree [specifications](#specifications) for more details.

 ## Usage